T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Insert one or more QFQ content elements on a Typo3 page.
 Specify column and language per content record as wished.

-The title of the QFQ content element will not be rendered.
-It's only visible in the backend for orientation.
+The title of the QFQ content element will not be rendered on the frontend.
+It's only visible to the webmaster in the backend for orientation.

 QFQ Keywords (Bodytext)
 ^^^^^^^^^^^^^^^^^^^^^^^